Focus points

 Tip 1: some good old brushin

-Plenty of brushing and massaging your horse’s skin will result in excellent circulation and will allow the coat to shed more effectively.
+Regular brushing and massaging your horse’s skin will stimulate blood circulation and will help the coat to shed more easily.
 Plus your horse will love it too, as he’ll often be a lot more itchy during the shedding period.
-You can achieve a great deal with a rubber horse brush, but your brush will be full very quickly if your horse is shedding quite badly.
-There are special ‘foam blocks’ and rubber gloves with which you can easily remove loose hair.
+You can achieve a great deal with a rubber horse brush, but your brush will be filling up very quickly if your horse is shedding heavily.
+You can also use special ‘foam blocks’ and rubber gloves to easily remove loose hair.

-Exercise is also an important factor during the shedding process.
-That’s because this results in better circulation.
+Exercise is also an important factor during the shedding process, as it improves blood circulation and overall metabolism.
+Even light activity can already make a big difference.
 Why don’t you, for example, enjoy a nice walk with your horse.

 Tip 3: extra protein

 Your older horse will already have a greater need for protein, but even more so during the shedding period.
-That’s because protein is an important building block and plays an important role during shedding.
+That’s because protein is an important building block for the renewal of skin and hair and therefore plays an important role during shedding.
 The supplement Pavo ProteinPlus can help you horse.
 Also Pavo FibreBeet can help during this process, because of the high quality proteins which are processed from alfalfa and soy.

 Tip 4: plenty of daylight

-Daylight is the trigger for the shedding process.
-It’s therefore always a good idea to regularly put your horse out to pasture.
+Daylight is the natural trigger for the shedding process.
+It’s therefore always a good idea to regularly put your horse out to pasture or the paddock.
+Outdoor time helps to regulate their internal rhythm and therefore it can contribute to a smoother coat change.

 Tip 5: extra vitamins

-You can give your old horse a boost if he is having trouble shedding.
-For example with Pavo MultiVit.
-Pavo MultiVit contains an extensive range of vitamins, antioxidants and prebiotics and is therefore a real ‘boost’ for your horse.
+You can give your old horse a boost if he is having trouble shedding, by giving the horse a vitamin boost.
+For example with Pavo MultiVit contains an extensive spectrum of vitamins, antioxidants and prebiotics and is therefore a real ‘boost’ for your horse.
 This can give your horse just that little bit extra to guide him through the shedding process.

 Tip 6: add Omega3